 • Rain or heat advisories cancel the event.

-Monday, April 28, 2025
+Monday, June 23, 2025

-It’s easy to think many of the birds we see and hear look and act the same.
-But do they?
-Bring your binoculars and join us on a slow/medium paced walk in OC Parks’ Irvine Ranch Open Space, as we search for resident and visiting birds of the local coastal sage scrub, oak woodland, riparian, and grassland habitats.
+Birds are among the most colorful and entertaining forms of wildlife on the Irvine Ranch Natural Landmarks.
+Bring your binoculars and join us on a slow/medium paced walk in OC Parks’ Limestone Canyon, as we search for resident and visiting birds of the local coastal sage scrub, oak woodland, riparian, and grassland habitats.
 We will discuss the diverse features of the birds we observe and how they match the season, their habitat and lifestyle.
 We will travel mostly on ranch roads, usually without shade.
 Beginners to advanced bird enthusiasts are welcome.
 Please wear sturdy shoes suitable for hiking and bring water, along with sun protection such as a hat and sunscreen.
 Bring a small birding field guide if you have one.
 A few binoculars will be available to borrow.

 Monday Morning Super Trek: Weir Canyon to the Overlook Trail